thinkingbox12/kaiseki/README.md

 # kaiseki
 kaiseki is a Python tool to aid in recognition of idiomatic expressions, colloquialisms, collocations, and dialectal speech in Japanese.
 It is built with [spaCy](https://spacy.io/models), using the pretrained Japanese statistical models and NLP tools.

-**This project is currently a work in progress, so not all the features may be available at this time**
+**This project is currently a work in progress, so not all the features may be available at this time.
+Development is welcome.**

 ## Features
 kaiseki was built with language learners in mind.
 Many Japanese morphological analyzers parse to the smallest unit of language- this can be troublesome when many smaller units form one idiomatic expression.
 The issue is especially prevalent when generating i+1 learning queues, ala Stephen Krashen's [input hypothesis](https://en.wikipedia.org/wiki/Input_hypothesis) and Anki's [MorphMan addon](https://github.com/kaegi/MorphMan)